Tucson, Arizona DUI Attorneys

-A driver is arrested for driving under the influence and operating a vehicle with a BAC of 0.08% or more (0.04 in a commercial vehicle with a commercial license).
-If you are under 21 your license may have your license suspended if there is any alcohol concentration.
+- A driver is arrested for driving under the influence and operating a vehicle with a BAC of 0.08% or more (0.04 in a commercial vehicle with a commercial license).
+If you are under 21 you may have your license suspended if there is any alcohol concentration.
 There will be jail time and fines applied upon being arrested.

-A driver that commits a DUI with a suspended, revoked or canceled the license, commits a third DUI in 84 months or with a child under 15 years of age in the vehicle will face a more aggressive charge.
-There will prison time, in addition to any other penalty required by law, undergo alcohol screenings and treatments, interlock devices, and perform community service.
+- A driver that commits a DUI with a suspended, revoked, or canceled license, commits a third DUI in 84 months, or with a child under 15 years of age in the vehicle will face a more aggressive charge.
+There will be prison time, in addition to any other penalty required by law, undergo alcohol screenings and treatments, interlock devices, and perform community service.

 Information About the Ignition Interlock Device

 For both first-time and repeat offenders, an ignition interlock device is almost a guarantee.
 The device is installed over your vehicle's ignition and requires you to pass a Breathalyzer every time you drive.
 This device must be installed on every car you drive or may drive, even if the vehicle does not belong to you.

 This process can be incredibly inconvenient and expensive, especially if you have to drive for your job.
 The court will determine how long you must have this device installed on your vehicles, and removal of the device before the Arizona Department of Transportation has verified that you are eligible for removal can carry even more serious consequences.

 Contact Your Arizona Lawyer for More Information!